Pillar III · position

 Operations owns the substrate that production depends on.
 Not consumes it through a help desk.
 Not requests it through a service ticket.
 Owns it.

-• The OT network.
+• The Manufacturing Operations network.
 The switches, the cables, the wireless infrastructure inside the zone.
 Operator-configured, operator-maintained, operator-owned.
 Not a downstream branch of the enterprise switch fabric.

 • The zone’s IP services.
 DHCP, DNS, NTP, file shares, optional in-cell PKI.
 Decentralized.
 Per-zone, not per-enterprise.
 Working without WAN.